COVID POLICY FREQUENTLY ASKED QUESTIONS

 All students may choose between attending classes in-person or through distance learning.
 We are calling this hybrid format Additional Best Beginning Anywhere (“ABBA”).
 A student may elect ABBA for medical reasons or for comfort.

 Under ABBA, our aim is to present the same academic content to all students.
-Faculty will prepare a weekly overview “Keep Up Segment” that will feature a brief video introduction describing the week’s goals, accompanied by readings, exercises, and assignments.
-The student will then livestream into the classroom and hear and see the live instruction.
-With regrets, at least initially, the student will not participate in the classroom discussions, to preserve the dynamic coherence of the live classroom setting.
+Students livestream into the classroom and hear and see the live instruction.
 To the extent feasible, the student will take part in project-based learning with their classmates.
 The student will have opportunities to receive attention from the instructor before or after class through email and other platforms.

 We will provide proportional refunds for busing or other divisible charges which only arise with in-person learning on campus.
 Whether in person or by distance, however, we are devoting comprehensive resources to intensive teaching and learning and character formation – for college and life beyond.
 We are confident in this value proposition and will not adjust tuition.